 A list of your relevant skills

-- Your letter should include a brief summary of your skills and experiences that match the job description (a bullet pointed list is fine)
+- Your letter should include a brief summary of your skills, strengths and experiences that match the job description (a bullet pointed list is fine)

-- Your cover letter needs to respond to all of the items on the “essential” list and as many items as possible on the “desirable” list in as short a way as possible
+- Your cover letter needs to respond to all of the items on the “essential” list and as many items as possible on the “desirable” list as concisely as possible

-- If you say you have a skill or experience, you need to show how you’ve used it or how you acquired this skill briefly
+- If you say you have a skill or experience, you need to briefly show how you’ve used it or how you acquired it

 A summary of why you’re right for the job

-“I have well-developed customer service skills and will handle all event booking enquiries accurately, politely and in a timely fashion.”
+For example: “I have well developed customer service skills and will handle all event booking enquiries accurately, politely and in a timely fashion.”

 Speak their language

 - Using the same language as people who do a particular job is a good way to convince people you’re suited to the job.